Wendy Palmer

 Wendy Palmer (born August 12, 1974) is an American former professional basketball player in the WNBA, and former head coach of the UNCG women's basketball team.
 Her primary position was forward.

 High school

-Born in Timberlake, North Carolina, Palmer attended Person Senior High School in Roxboro, North Carolina, where she was named a High School All-American by the WBCA.
+Born in Timberlake, North Carolina, Palmer attended Person High School in Roxboro, North Carolina, where she was named a High School All-American by the WBCA.
 She participated in the inaugural WBCA High School All-America Game in 1992, scoring eleven points.
+She was also honored as the 1991–92 NCHSAA Female Athlete of the Year.

 College

 Palmer graduated from the University of Virginia in 1996, and is a member of the Zeta Phi Beta sorority.

 USA Basketball

 Palmer was named to the team representing the US at the 1994 William Jones Cup competition in Taipei, Taiwan.
 The USA team won all eight games, winning the gold medal, but not without close calls.
 In three games the teams had to come from behind to win.
 One preliminary game ended up as a single-point victory, and the gold medal game went to overtime before the USA team beat South Korea by a single point, 90–89.
 Palmer was the leading scorer for the team, averaging 18.9 points per game.
 She also led the team in rebounding with 9.3 per game.